Connecting Assets & Changing Minds

 University of Leicester, Stamford Court, Manor Road, Oadby, Leicester, LE2 2LH

-The agenda for this year's conference will give us the opportunity to hear from a range of speakers from national and local partners and will examine how the policy landscape impacts on local cross cutting agendas.
+The agenda will give us the opportunity to hear from a range of speakers from national and local partners and will explore the importance of a whole systems approach to physical activity and in changing minds and increasing levels of participation.
 We will provide an afternoon which will focus on networking, celebrating success and learning to help us continue to strive to be the most physically active and sporting place in England.

 We have secured some high profile expert and knowledgeable speakers, who will challenge our audience with their current thinking and their ideas for the future.
 Our keynote presenter is: